-- If a processor accesses memory that it is connected to on a compute node blade, the memory is referred to as the node's local memory.
-Figure 3-4 on page 40 shows a conceptual block diagram of the blade's memory, compute and I/O pathways. - If processors access memory located in other blade nodes within the IRU, (or other NUMAlinked IRUs) the memory is referred to as remote memory. - The total memory within the NUMAlinked system is referred to as global memory.
+- If a processor accesses memory that is directly connected to its resident socket, the memory is referred to as local memory.
+Figure 3-4 on page 42 shows a conceptual block diagram of the blade's memory, compute and I/O pathways. - If a processor needs to access memory located in another socket, or on another blade within the IRU, (or other NUMAlinked IRUs) the memory is referred to as remote memory.

+• The total memory within the NUMAlinked system is referred to as global memory.

-Figure 3-4 Blade Node Block Diagram
+Figure 3-4 Blade Node Block Diagram Example